8:1 Now of the things which we have spoken [this is] the sum:

 Now that which decayeth and waxeth old [is] ready to vanish away.

-An overdone roast can't be lifted from the pan with a fork.
+Illustration [adapted from JVMcGee]: An overdone roast can't be lifted from the pan with a fork.
 It is weak through the flesh.
 The fork is strong, but it tears the weak meat.
 The fork must be set aside.
-It's time to allow the shovel of God's Spirit to lift us where the Law could not.
+The weakness of our sinful flesh requires the shovel of God's Spirit to lift us, where the Law could not.
+We need to turn ourselves over to Him.

 When Israel receives their Messiah, the future age of earthly blessings will come.

-But for present day believers (both Jew & Gentile), the same blood of the covenant secures present spiritual blessings.
-For example, we are seated with Him in the heavenlies (Eph 2:4-6), united to Him by the Spirit (1Cor 12:13), and have access by Him into the Holy of Holies (Heb 10:19-22)...
+But for present day believers (both Jew and Gentile), the same blood of the covenant secures present spiritual blessings.
+For example, we are seated with Him in the heavenlies (Eph 2:4-9), united to Him by the Spirit (1Cor 12:13), and have access by Him into the Holy of Holies (Heb 10:19-22)...

-There is no system of religion, education, philosophy, or psychology which can transform the sinner and make him fit for the Holy - except the New Covenant in Christ's blood.
+There is no system of religion, education, philosophy, or psychology, which can transform the sinner and make him fit for the Holy Presence of God - except the New Covenant in Christ's blood.